sigle/docs/docs/Introduction/what-is-sigle.md

 Switching from one client to another does not mean losing access to your content.

-Each client can not only have their own unique content policy, but also their own monetization strategy. **Any developer can leverage our protocol to integrate the latest and greatest Defi (DEcentralised FInance) products.**
+Each client can have their own unique content policy as well as their own monetization strategy. **Any developer can leverage our protocol to integrate the latest and greatest Defi (DEcentralised FInance) products.**